rmosolgo/graphql-ruby/guides/dataloader/sources.md

 end
 ```

-See the {% internal_link "parallelism guide", "/dataloader/parallelism" %} for details about this approach.
+See the [parallelism guide](/dataloader/parallelism) for details about this approach.

 ## Filling the Dataloader Cache

-If you load records from the database, you can use them to populate a source's cache by using {{ "Dataloader::Source#merge" | api_doc }}.
+If you load records from the database, you can use them to populate a source's cache by using [Dataloader::Source#merge](rdoc-ref:Dataloader::Source#merge).
 For example:

 ```ruby
 # Build a `{ key => value }` map to populate the cache